How to end your tenancy

 Give notice to end your tenancy

-You can give your landlord a legal 'notice to quit' to end your tenancy.
+You can give your landlord a legal notice to end your tenancy.
+This is called a 'notice to quit'.

-A notice to quit from a joint tenant ends the tenancy for everyone.
+A valid notice from a joint tenant ends the tenancy for everyone.
+Talk to the people you live with before you give notice.

 How much notice to give your landlord

-Most private assured tenants have to give 2 months' notice.
-Most private renters have this tenancy type.
+Most private assured tenants must give 2 months' notice.

-Your landlord cannot ask you to give more than 2 months' notice.
-But you can give a bit more notice if you want to.
+Your landlord cannot ask for more notice than this.
+But you can give more notice if you want to.

-You can only give less than 2 months' notice if your landlord agrees to a shorter notice period in writing.
-In a joint assured tenancy, you can only agree a shorter notice period with your landlord if all the tenants agree.
+You can give less than 2 months' notice if your landlord agrees to this in writing.

 Your notice should end on the right day

-Your notice must end on the first or last day of your tenancy period.
+Your notice must end on the first or last day of your rent period.

 Each month:

-the first day of her tenancy period is the 15th
+the first day of her rent period is the 15th

-the last day of her tenancy period is the 14th
+the last day of her rent period is the 14th

 Su has to give 2 months' notice ending on the 14th or 15th of the month.